cocomo29/Oops365/README.md

     <h1>Oops365 🚀</h1>
 </div>

 Oops365 is a modular security testing tool for Microsoft 365.
-It helps assess authentication mechanisms, generate and verify emails, perform password spraying, and enumerate MFA settings.
+It helps assess authentication mechanisms, generate and verify emails, perform password spraying, and identity MFA enablement gaps.

 ## Features
 - **CHECK** – Identify if a domain is **Managed** or **Federated**
 - **GENERATE** – Generate potential email addresses based on names and a domain
 - **VERIFY** – Check which generated emails are valid in Microsoft 365
 - **SPRAY** – Perform password spraying against valid accounts
-- **MFASWEEP** – Determine if MFA is enforced on valid accounts
+- **MFASWEEP** – Dtermine gaps in MFA settings

 ## Installation
 ```bash